-Even though the ride-share market is fairly new, our personal injury attorneys already have experience with these type cases and are fighting for and protecting clients injured in accidents involving Uber and Lyft.
+Even though the ride-share industry is a 21st-century phenomenon, our personal injury attorneys already have experience with these type of cases and are fighting for and protecting clients injured in accidents involving Uber and Lyft.
 We can help answer your questions, including what to do if:

 You are a pedestrian, passenger, cyclist or in another vehicle and are injured in an accident due to the negligence of an Uber or Lyft driver?

 You are a passenger in a Lyft or Uber car and are injured as by an uninsured or underinsured motorist?